JairusSW/as-json/README.md

 ```

 If you use this project in your codebase, consider dropping a [star](https://github.com/JairusSW/as-json).
 I would really appreciate it!

+## Notes

+If you want a feature, drop an issue (and again, maybe a star).
+I'll likely add it in less than 7 days.

 ## Performance